Mountain Music and Medicine Show | ||||

 KANGAROO CONSERVATION CENTER - DAWSONVILLE, GA

 Genetics is carefully watched at the Center.
 They have periodically brought in unrelated kangaroos to their collection.
 Unfortunately, due to government regulations, it has become almost impossible to acquire animals from Australia, making it more important than ever to keep healthy kangaroo populations outside of that continent.
-That makes
+That makes The Kangaroo Conservation Center's kangaroo collection, the largest outside of Australia, all the more valuable in maintaining these species.

+The killing of Australia's kangaroos, both legally and illegally, constitutes the biggest land wildlife massacre in the world, surpassed only by the decimation of the American bison in the last century.
 The Kangaroo Conservation Center has a primary role in the protection of kangaroos thru captive breeding and thru education of the public as to why these animals must be conserved for the future.

 Closed to Visitors Sunday, Monday, Tuesday, Wednesday.
 Hours/Days subject to change - Check online calendar for up-to-date info.
 Minimum age 5 years old.
 No pets.